- Islamic cleric

 In 2006 Elibiary co-founded the North Texas Islamic Council, to coordinate the activities of the many mosques, Islamic schools, and community groups serving the Dallas-Fort Worth area's 150,000+ Muslim residents.

-Notwithstanding his professed admiration for the likes of Khomeini and Qutb, Elibiary managed to cultivate a reputation as a moderate Muslim -- "the country's leading Muslim deradicalization expert," according to one media report.
+Notwithstanding his professed admiration for the likes of Khomeini, Qutb, and Baker, Elibiary managed to cultivate a reputation as a moderate Muslim -- "the country's leading Muslim deradicalization expert," according to one media report.
 Indeed, he went on to advise numerous federal, state and local law-enforcement organizations on homeland security-related matters.

-In October 2011 it was reported that Elibiary had recently been given access to a highly sensitive DPS database (the Homeland Security State and Local Intelligence Community of Interest, or HS SLIC) containing hundreds of thousands of intelligence reports intended solely to aid law-enforcement agencies.
+Also in October 2011, it was reported that Elibiary had recently been given access to a highly sensitive Texas Department of Public Safety (DPS) database -- known as the Homeland Security State and Local Intelligence Community of Interest, or HS SLIC.
+This database contained hundreds of thousands of intelligence reports that were intended solely to aid law-enforcement agencies.
 In fact, Elibiary was the only Homeland Security Advisory Council member (out of 26) who was permitted to view the HS SLIC.

 Elibiary abused this privilege, however, when he gathered together a number of classified documents that, in his view, promoted “Islamophobia,” and presented them to a left-leaning media outlet, in hopes that the latter would write a story about DPS's bias against Muslims.
 (He also sought to advance the notion that Texas governor Rick Perry was an "Islamophobe.")
 But the media outlet declined to do the story, saying: “We looked at the reports, and they weren’t as he [Elibiary] had billed them to us.
 They seem to be pretty straightforward, nothing remotely resembling Islamophobia that we saw.
 I think he was hoping we would bite and not give it too much of a look in light of the other media outfits jumping on the Islamophobia bandwagon.”

-When journalist Patrick Poole asked a spokesman for the aforementioned media outlet if there was any indication as to what may have motivated Elibiary's actions, the reply was unambiguous: “Oh, self-promotion definitely.
+When journalist Patrick Poole asked a spokesman of the aforementioned media outlet if there was any indication as to what may have motivated Elibiary's actions, the reply was unambiguous: “Oh, self-promotion definitely.
 It was clear up front that he wanted to be a quoted source in the story.
 We’ve used him as an unnamed source in previous stories.
 There’s nothing unusual or unseemly about that because officials do it all the time, but this was the first time he approached us with documents.
 Honestly, if they had been what he represented them as we would have probably run with the story.
 But we looked at them and saw this was a partisan hatchet job that could blow back on us so we passed on it.”

 An advocate of the U.S. forging a partnership with the Muslim Brotherhood, Elibiary in June 2014 wrote on Twitter that it was “inevitable that [the] Caliphate returns” to the Middle East.